ankushs92/phi-accrual-failure-detector/README.md

 ##Todo

--> Implement PhiAccrual as an actor using UDP protocol
+-> Implement PhiAccrual as an actor using UDP protocol -> Provide callbacks when a suspicion level is reached

 ## Bugs
 1. There is a peculiar case when the failure detector wrongly detects a process to have failed if the inter-arrival intervals are 0.